georgeri/georgeri.github.io/README.md

 #### FX Options Exchange / Trading Application (low latency trading)

-- Designed and developed a web based, real-time data streaming trading application front-end of a low latency FX options exchange.
+- Designed and developed a web-based, real-time data streaming trading application front-end of a low latency FX options exchange.
 - Directly involved in architecture decisions, design of the system, and module development right from the requirements stage.
 - Integrated a pricing engine to the trading platform and developed a complete pricing widget.
-- Implemented real-time data streaming to the web client using Lightstreamer and 29West UMS.
+- Implemented real-time data streaming to the web client using LightStreamer and 29West UMS.
 - Implemented expiration module with instant counter party notification upon exercise and auto exercise of ITM options at cut-off.
 - Identified and fixed areas of high impact optimization in the platform.
 - Conducted code reviews and provided feedback and guidance to developers.